posit-dev/pydytuesday/README.md

 print(palmtrees.head())
 ```

-This workflow demonstrates how to use PyDyTuesday as a Python library to download data or read it directly from GitHub.
+This workflow demonstrates how to use pydytuesday as a Python library to download data or read it directly from GitHub.

 ## Contributing